 - Select New.
 Designer displays the Data Source Editor dialog box.

 - Type a name for the driver in the Driver Name text box.
 Here, we name it OrderStat.

 - Select URL and type the URL.
 The URL should be in the following format:

 In the example, the URL isIf you select Driver to specify the driver, you need to specify the class name and parameter of the driver.

 - Parameter: Full path of the cached query result (

 Then, Designer generates a URL according to the information you specify.

 - Select OK in the Data Source Drivers dialog box to close it.

-- Now you can choose the driver from the Data Driver property's drop-down list directly without inputting the long value manually.
+- Now you can select the driver from the Data Driver property's value drop-down list, without having to type the long value manually.